-- 4.5.1 The Projects, Programmes and Procurement Unit (PPPU) advertised the service in the Official Journal of the European Union to comply with the Procurement Regulations of 2015.
-The contract was also advertised on the Council's tendering website www.Yortender.co.uk - 4.5.2 PPPU will advertise the tender in the Official Journal of the European Union (OJEU) to comply with the Procurement Regulations (2015), for each year of the four tender exercises.
-The frameworks will also be advertised on the Council's tendering website www.YORtender.co.uk and Contracts Finder. - 4.5.3 The information contained in appendices 4 & 5b are exempt from publication under Access to Information Procedure Rules 9.2 and10.4 (3) as they contain financial details and evaluation scores of all organisations based on information given in confidence by those organisations.
-The information is exempt if and for so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information. - 4.5.3 The Delegated Decision to go out to tender for this procurement strategy was agreed on 13th October 2015 and notice was given that this was a key decision.
-Therefore this is a significant operational decision and not subject to call-in.
+4.5.1 On 28th April 2018 the Procurement and Commercial Services (PACS) advertised the service in the Official Journal of the European Union to comply with the Public Contracts Regulations 2015.
+The contract was also advertised on the Council's tendering website www.Yortender.co.uk

+- 4.5.2 The information contained in appendices 2, 4 & 6 are exempt from publication under Access to Information Procedure Rules 9.2 and10.4 (3) as they contain financial details and evaluation scores of all organisations based on information given in confidence by those organisations.
+The information is exempt if and for so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information. - 4.5.3 This decision is the implementation of a Key Decision dated 2nd September 2015 and subsequent delegated decision dated 13th October 2015 and as such is a consequence of that previous Key Decision so it is not subject to call-in and will be treated as a Significant Operational Decision.